Curriculum

 Appropriate for middle school and high school students, this online tool offers an informative video, literature for both students and teachers, rigorous questions and teacher lesson plans.

-Use these public service commercials and educational posters to showcase how a change in voluntary actions can create a healthier watershed and river.
-Perhaps have students create their own videos, public service announcements and posters that try to affect positive and informed choices in their community.
+Use these educational posters to showcase how a change in voluntary actions can create a healthier watershed and river.
+Perhaps have students create their own public service announcements and posters that try to affect positive and informed choices in their community.

 Making Informed Decisions and Taking Action